 I like to keep good records of my trading.
-It’s tedious and for many boring to get these data, but usually your broker/clearing firm have a lot of interesting data.
+It’s tedious and for many boring to get these data, but usually your broker/clearing firm has a lot of interesting data.

 This morning I had a look at some random numbers from my clearing sheets (I also wrote about this in July):